Break Records trivia themed image for bar quiz night

 To keep the competitive energy and revenue growth on track, consider using these tracking methods:

-Revenue Increase 30-50% above baseline Compare POS data to regular nights
+Revenue Increase Compared to a regular night Compare POS data to regular nights

-Per-Guest Spend 22% higher than average Monitor through POS
+Per-Guest Spend Compared to your typical average Monitor through POS

 To calculate your event's ROI, use this formula: (Increased Sales + New Customer LTV) - (Resource Costs + Staff Overtime).